 Family HealthCare Network has partnered with First 5 Tulare County to establish the KinderCare program in Tulare County.
-This program serves 8,000 children per year offering oral health education, oral health screenings and free fluoride sealants to children 0-5 years of age throughout Tulare County.
+This program serves 8,000 children per year by offering oral health education, oral health screenings, and free fluoride sealants to children 0-5 years of age throughout Tulare County.
 We partner with local school districts and school programs to offer these services in the community.
-Education is also offered to pregnant women and in various communities during health fairs throughout the year.
+Education is also offered to pregnant women and during health fairs throughout the year in various communities.

 My Health / My Kitchen

 Family HealthCare Network launched the “Mi Cocina, Mi Salud” (My Kitchen, My Health) health program to motivate families to fight against obesity and related diseases through nutrition education and dance therapy in the communities of Goshen, Ivanhoe, and Cutler/Orosi.
-The program is tailored for both the English and Spanish-speaking communities, has made a positive impact and continues to surpass its yearly goals.
-The program remains in operation thanks to volunteer community health workers/promotoras/es.
+Tailored for both the English and Spanish-speaking communities, the program has made a positive impact and continues to surpass its yearly goals.
+The program remains in operation thanks to volunteer community health workers and promotoras/es.
 Join us in the movement to create healthy change and learn how we can make a big difference in your community.

 Reach Out & Read

 Employees at Family HealthCare Network Health Centers are promoting early childhood literacy by partnering with the Reach Out & Read Program by reading to children and giving advice to parents about the importance of reading to their children.